-- \ Minimum Requirement: Algebra I, Geometry, and Algebra II; Trigonometry is taught either in Geometry or Algebra II, depending on tracking.
+\ Minimum Requirement: Algebra I, Geometry, and Algebra II; Trigonometry is taught either in Geometry or Algebra II, depending on tracking.
 Students must take either four years of math or four years of science in grades 9-12 to graduate.
-Students completing Algebra I in the eighth grade receive a credit in Math that counts toward graduation requirements. - \\ Minimum Requirement: Conceptual Physics, Biology, and Chemistry; students must take either four years of math or four years of science to graduate. - \\\ Students completing Latin I in the eighth grade receive a credit in Foreign Language but are still required to take at least three years of a foreign language in the Upper School.
+Students completing Algebra I in the eighth grade receive a credit in Math that counts toward graduation requirements.

-Integrated studies courses need not be made up by late-enrolling students, but they are required of all students who attend Faith Christian School for the entirety of upper school.
+\\ Minimum Requirement: Conceptual Physics, Biology, and Chemistry; students must take either four years of math or four years of science to graduate.

-Students enrolled in math and foreign languages must pass with at least a 75 average.
-If a student fails to obtain the 75 average, summer tutoring will be required for the student to be promoted to the next level.
+\\\ Students completing Latin I in the eighth grade receive a credit in Foreign Language but are still required to take at least three years of a foreign language in the Upper School.

-4.2.
+- Integrated studies courses need not be made up by late-enrolling students, but they are required of all students who attend Faith Christian School for the entirety of upper school. - Students enrolled in math and foreign languages must pass with at least a 75 average.
+If a student fails to obtain the 75 average, summer tutoring will be required for the student to be promoted to the next level. - Because FCS instituted a new elective in 2022-2023, graduation requirements will increase by .5 credit per year from the graduating classes of 2024-2026. - 4.2.
 Curriculum